 Again, it is perfectly alright to wash other garments in this cycle as well, even if they are not made out of wool.

-For example, if you decide to machine wash a linen dress, the wool cycle of your machine would be amazing since it will be extra-gentle with the dress and will not damage it.
+For example, if you decide to machine wash a robe en lin, the wool cycle of your machine would be amazing since it will be extra-gentle with the dress and will not damage it.

 If you do not have this special wool setting on your machine, you probably have a delicate or gentle setting instead.

 You have to use one of these settings to wash wool items without damaging them.
 The gentle/delicate/wool setting of a washing machine does not create as much agitation in the machine as in other settings.
 And this creates a considerably lower chance of your wool garments being damaged.

 What Is The Ideal Temperature To Machine Wash Wool Items?

 You should never wash wool items with hot water since that will damage them and will cause too many non-reversible outcomes.